 - Navigate to the Start menu -> Settings app -> Windows Update -> Download and install the latest Windows version.

-- Hopefully, the popup will no longer return to vex you.
-Feel free to shoot your feedback and the tip that has helped you resolve this iCloud issue on your Windows computer.
+- Hopefully, the pop-up will no longer vex you.
+Feel free to share your feedback and the tip that has helped you resolve this iCloud issue on your Windows computer.